openrport/openrport/docs/client-groups.md

     Means all clients with `os_family` that starts with `linux` belong to a current group.

   NOTE: if few different parameters are given then a client belongs to this group only if client properties match all the given group parameters.
+  If client parameter has multiple values (like `tags`, `ipv4`, `ipv6`, etc) then he belongs to a group if at least one client param matches one of group parameters.
   For example,
   ```
     params: {
       "tag": ["QA", "my-tag*"],